bjkawecki/Django-App-Starter-Template/README.md

 - context_processor
 - Logger
 - Poetry
-- variables in .env file
+- variables in .env.dev file (do not store your secrets in a public repository)

 ### Client
 - Tailwind CSS with Flowbite